PhilErm/SSS_Custom/README.md

 ## How to use

 1. Adjust parameters in 'parameters.R'.
-2. Run simulations by running entirety of 'runModel.R'.
+2. Run simulations and generate output figures by running entirety of 'runModel.R'.
-3. View outputs by running entirety of 'figs.R'.

 ## To-dos